Chemistry

 CHM 118L Advanced General Chemistry Laboratory (1 Credit)

-Lab Section for CHM 118.
+Lab course for CHM 118.
 This course is for students with a very strong background in chemistry and provides a foundation in basic lab technique, particularly for quantitative analytical measurements.
 It begins with an introduction to light as a tool for investigating aspects of chemical systems such as acid/base behavior and metal-ligand chemistry.
-The second half of the lab consists of a project module where students will develop greater independence in their chemistry skills while investigating the behavior of one particular chemical system in depth.
-Each student will also learn to keep a laboratory notebook, prepare scientific reports and presentations, and work safely in a chemical environment.
-Enrollment limited to 16.
-Corequisite: CHM 118. {N}
+The second half of the lab consists of a project module where students develop greater independence in their chemistry skills while investigating the behavior of one particular chemical system in depth.
+Each student also learns to keep a laboratory notebook, prepare scientific reports and presentations, and work safely in a chemical environment.
+Corequisite: CHM 118.
+Enrollment limited to 16. {N}

 Fall